ART 105 Introduction to Photography Credits: 3

 Prerequisites: ART 230.

-ART 338 Graphic Design II Credits: 3
+ART 338 Graphic Design and Typography II Credits: 3

 Intermediate study of graphic design theory, methodology and techniques, stressing a visual approach to problem solving in design, image making techniques, materials, and production processes standard to the industry.